23 Presentations

 23.4 Producing from a common source

-The value of the Pandoc approach is producing both a PDF for presentation and an HTML version for online sharing from the same Markdown source.
+The value of the Pandoc approach is producing both a browser-native deck and a PDF derivative from the same Markdown source.
+In most workflows, the HTML deck is the primary artifact and the PDF is the fallback or handout.
 A Makefile handles this:

 SLIDES := slides